-- M) Installation.
+- N) Installation.
 All landscaping must be installed in a manner consistent with generally accepted and published nursery and landscape standards, the approved landscape plan, and the following: - 1) All trees must be balled and burlapped at the time of planting. - 2) Plant material must be freshly dug, and nursery grown.
 Plant material must be of sound health, vigorous and uniform in appearance with a well-developed root system and free from disease, insects, pests, eggs, or larvae.
-Trees must have straight trunks with leaders intact, undamaged, and uncut. - 3) A minimum of 4-inches of topsoil must be provided for all lawn areas, groundcovers, berms, and planting beds. - N) Payment In-Lieu of Tree Planting.
-The Planning Commission may allow for a payment in-lieu of tree planting, in an amount to be established by resolution of the City Council, on a case-by-case basis, to be used for tree planting elsewhere in the city.
-In doing so, rough proportionality between the number of trees that would be required to be planted and those that are being planted per the site plan is achieved.
+Trees must have straight trunks with leaders intact, undamaged, and uncut. - 3) All planting areas shall be stabilized and maintained with seed, sod, ground covers, mulch, or other approved materials to prevent soil erosion and allow stormwater infiltration.
+Mulch shall be spread in a manner that avoids soil compaction and shall not overflow into public rights-of-way. - 4) A minimum of 4-inches of topsoil must be provided for all lawn areas, groundcovers, berms, and planting beds.